Vision (EP)

 Vision is the first EP by Swedish melodic punk rock band No Fun at All, released on 7 July 1993.
 The EP's style is more hardcore than its follow-up No Straight Angles and other releases.

 Originally, Vision was meant to be a 'hope-we-can-sell-all-of-them' release with an initial pressing of a thousand copies.
 The EP has since gone on to sell over 25,000 copies.

+Ingemar Jansson, who would later join the band as vocalist, is credited with taking the photo of the band in the EP's booklet.